Rent & Mortgage Assistance

 PATH’s Transitional Housing Program provides strength-based case management for a period of 24 months to those desiring more in-depth guidance and support as they work toward enhancing the quality of their lives.
 As tenants in our affordable rent homes, families can work with PATH’s case manager to address the multiple factors affecting low-income families that keep them in poverty, place them at risk of homelessness in need of crisis assistance and limit children’s potential to live in a stable environment.
 The program benefits include a family’s understanding of their strengths and needs, the establishment of an action plan, achieving identified goals, a savings-match program, and ultimately exit to permanent, stable housing.

 Once an assessment has been completed, a family action plan is drafted and goals are established to begin the family development process.
 The Transitional Housing Case Manager provides guidance, instruction, and support and refers the family to other PATH programs or external organizations as necessary to provide for continuing growth of each family member.
 Weekly visits ensure that the family stays motivated and committed to making a long-term positive change.
 All families in PATH’s Transitional Housing program are required to meet regularly with their case manager.

 These properties and our Transitional Housing Program are exclusive to PATH and we have a waiting list that prioritizes vulnerability based on where you currently live.
-Please call or email Nikki to set up an appointment if you would like to get on our waiting list.
-Nikki_Pennington@pathhelps.org 903-617-2826
+Please email our housing team to set up an appointment if you’d like to join our waiting list or get more information – email@example.com

 If you need additional services, please take a look at our partners working in the community.